Social Media for CCL Volunteers

 Citizens’ Climate Lobby has a social media account on each major platform: Facebook, Twitter and Instagram.
 Those accounts represent the national organization, and we have tens of thousands of followers.
 Social media helps more people all over the world understand who we are, how we work and what we value.

 Facebook, Twitter and Instagram also give volunteers like you an easy way to stay up-to-date and connected with CCL.
-They are a quick, regular way for you to keep in touch with us, and we’re frequently posting lightweight, interesting content you can share with friends and followers.
+They are a quick, regular way for you to keep in touch with us, and we’re frequently posting lightweight, interesting content that you can share with friends and followers.

 Your first social media actions